COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 You should restructure the headings below to match the order they appear in your level.

 ### 2.1.
 Acid
+- I used acid pools primarily in section 1 to allow the player to learn and utilise the jumping mechanic.
+As they get familiar and complete section 1, I have acid pools reoccuring in section 3.

 ### 2.2.
 Checkpoints
+- Checkpoints are in place for stress relief and saving the player's time to redo specific areas of sections.

 ### 2.4.
 Health Pickups
+- They are placed in safe areas but some are more difficult to obtain.

 ### 2.5.
 Keys
+- I have placed them in specific areas where they are easily viewed from another section.
+This is to allow players to memorise the location of the keys so they know what to look for when they are close to each key.

 ### 2.11.
 Weapon Pickup (Staff)
+- I have placed this at the beginning of the third section so that players now know they must use this weapon to kill the chompers.

 ### 2.3.
 Chompers